 If you think someone may have swallowed some EMLA cream, contact your doctor straight away.

-Do not apply the cream anywhere inside the body (inside the mouth or in ears, eyes, genitals or back passage) as it may get into the body from here.
+Do not apply the gel anywhere inside the body (inside the mouth or in ears, eyes, genitals or back passage).
 It must only be used on the skin.

 Your child’s doctor, pharmacist or nurse will be able to give you more information about EMLA cream and about medicines used to numb the skin (local anaesthetics).